-Scripture Union Queensland (SU QLD) is a Christian not-for-profit organisation dedicated to seeing each child and young person connected and supported in community, serving others, and experiencing fullness of life.
+SU Australia Ministries Limited, trading as SU QLD is a Christian not-for-profit organisation dedicated to seeing each child and young person connected and supported in community, serving others, and experiencing fullness of life.

 The organisation runs programs that positively support young people through school chaplaincy, camping, at-risk programs, and Bible-reading resources.
 SU QLD is also an accredited training facility (RTO 30548) offering courses in Youth Work.

 SU Australia Ministries Limited is a member of the worldwide Scripture Union International community.

 For more information, visit suqld.org.au or phone (07) 3112 6400.

 Where does my donation go?

 Stewardship is one of our core values.
 As stewards of opportunities and resources, we aim to be creative, innovative, sustainable, responsible, and effective.
 For this reason, we believe it is our responsibility to make every dollar count.
 For every $1 donated to SU QLD, 84 cents goes directly to running programs, 11 cents to delivery and support, and 5 cents goes towards multiplying your gift through fundraising and engagement activities.

 You can read all about the ways your faithful giving is making a difference in our latest Annual Report.

 Are all donations to SU QLD tax deductible?